-- Modify the Bubble Sort implementation to add this flag and test.
-Compare the modified implementation on a range of inputs to determine if it does or does not improve performance in practice. - 7.2 Starting with the Java code for Quicksort given in this chapter, write a series of Quicksort implementations to test the following optimizations on a wide range of input data sizes.
+- 7.3 Starting with the Java code for Quicksort given in this chapter, write a series of Quicksort implementations to test the following optimizations on a wide range of input data sizes.
 Try these optimizations in various combinations to try and develop the fastest possible Quicksort implementation that you can. - (a) Look at more values when selecting a pivot. - (b) Do not make a recursive call to qsort when the list size falls below a given threshold, and use Insertion Sort to complete the sorting process.
-Test various values for the threshold size. - (c) Eliminate recursion by using a stack and inline functions. - 7.3 Write your own collection of sorting programs to implement the algorithms described in this chapter, and compare their running times.
+Test various values for the threshold size. - (c) Eliminate recursion by using a stack and inline functions. - 7.4 Write your own collection of sorting programs to implement the algorithms described in this chapter, and compare their running times.
 Be sure to implement optimized versions, trying to make each program as fast as possible.
 Do you get the same relative timings as shown in Figure 7.13?
 If not, why do you think this happened?
 How do your results compare with those of your classmates?
-What does this say about the difficulty of doing empirical timing studies? - 7.4 Perform a study of Shellsort, using different increments.
+What does this say about the difficulty of doing empirical timing studies?

+- 7.5 Perform a study of Shellsort, using different increments.
 Compare the version shown in Section 7.3, where each increment is half the previous one, with others.
-In particular, try implementing "division by 3" where the increments on a list of length n will be n/3, n/9, etc. Do other increment schemes work as well? - 7.5 The implementation for Mergesort given in Section 7.4 takes an array as input and sorts that array.
+In particular, try implementing "division by 3" where the increments on a list of length n will be n/3, n/9, etc. Do other increment schemes work as well? - 7.6 The implementation for Mergesort given in Section 7.4 takes an array as input and sorts that array.
 At the beginning of Section 7.4 there is a simple pseudocode implementation for sorting a linked list using Mergesort.
-Implement both a linked list-based version of Mergesort and the array-based version of Mergesort, and compare their running times. - 7.6 Radix Sort is typically implemented to support only a radix that is a power of two.
+Implement both a linked list-based version of Mergesort and the array-based version of Mergesort, and compare their running times. - 7.7 Radix Sort is typically implemented to support only a radix that is a power of two.
 This allows for a direct conversion from the radix to some number of bits in an integer key value.
 For example, if the radix is 16, then a 32-bit key will be processed in 8 steps of 4 bits each.
 This can lead to a more efficient implementation because bit shifting can replace the division operations shown in the implementation of Section 7.7.
-Reimplement the Radix Sort code given in Section 7.7 to use bit shifting in place of division.
-Compare the running time of the old and new Radix Sort implementations.

-7.7 It has been proposed that heapsort can be optimized by altering the heap's siftdown function.
+Re-implement the Radix Sort code given in Section 7.7 to use bit shifting in place of division.
+Compare the running time of the old and new Radix Sort implementations. - 7.8 It has been proposed that Heapsort can be optimized by altering the heap's siftdown function.
 Call the value being sifted down X. Siftdown does two comparisons per level: First the children of X are compared, then the winner is compared to X. If X is too small, it is swapped with its larger child and the process repeated.
 The proposed optimization dispenses with the test against X. Instead, the larger child automatically replaces X, until X reaches the bottom level of the heap.
 At this point, X might be too large to remain in that position.
 This is corrected by repeatedly comparing X with its parent and swapping as necessary to "bubble" it up to its proper level.
 The claim is that this process will save a number of comparisons because most nodes when sifted down end up near the bottom of the tree anyway.
 Implement both versions of siftdown, and do an empirical study to compare their running times.